2i2i/whitepaper/Notes.md

 about.2i2i.app is the v1 version with supply=time.
 A fullv2 version for any supply and fully web3 will be built.

 ## whitepaper
 Humanity keeps its reliable knowledge in whitepapers.
 Besides having an certain look, the important aspects are structure and methodology.
 Such a paper adds to reliable knowledge if approved by scholars.
+An archived github seems more powerful than a pdf.

 ## acknowledgement
 The information found in this white paper was created by 1m1 with the help of Solli Kim.
 Thank you Solli for sharing your mind.